Derek Handley

 Derek Handley (born 1978) is a New Zealand entrepreneur, speaker, and author who was born in Hong Kong.
 With his brother Geoffrey Handley, he co-founded the global mobile marketing and media company The Hyperfactory and the mobile advertising network Snakk Media, which subsequently failed.
-He is the founder and managing partner of Aera VC, and founder of Wiser Conversations, "a series of virtual conversations designed to help us reflect and respond to our new surreality", created as a response to the pandemic.
+He is the founder and managing partner of Aera VC, and founder of Wiser Conversations.

 Early life and education

 Handley was born in Hong Kong, and grew up in New Zealand.
 He attended Victoria University of Wellington and Massey University, and undertook the MIT Sloan School of Management executive program.

+Handley completed a Master of Liberal Arts in Extension Studies in Religion at Harvard University in 2025.
+His thesis, Dead Center: Nishkama Kama in the Bhagavad Gita and Elite Athletic Performance, examined the concept of nishkama karma in the Bhagavad Gita in relation to elite athletic performance.

 Career

 Early career

 At 22, Handley founded a global online sports-betting business called Feverpitch which fizzled out, he listed on the venture-style New Capital Market of New Zealand Stock Exchange (NZX), He subsequently led a merger of several companies in the New Zealand childcare sector and formed Kidicorp Group Limited, which backed into Feverpitch.
 The move was not an outstanding success and the Wright Family bought Kidicorp back in 2007 in a deal valuing it about $42m.

 Handley also served as chair of Booktrack in 2012-2013, a company developing e-reader technology incorporating soundtracks for e-books.
 The company was also backed by Peter Thiel.

 In 2013, Handley was named an adjunct executive professor for Auckland University of Technology in New Zealand.
 Currently, he is studying religion at the Harvard University Extension School.